-Leak Test: Used by technicians to investigate odour or leak complaints and to pinpoint leaks.
+Leak Test: Used to investigate odour or leak complaints and to pinpoint leaks.
 Confined Space: Used for confined space pre-entry testing and for personal monitoring in areas such as basements.
-Barhole: Used to locate underground leaks.
-This can be timed or non-timed.
-CO: Allows the user to make either CO Direct, Differential CO, or Air Free CO readings (if an $O_2$ cell is fitted).
-Purge: Used in gas and air purging applications.
-Sniffer: Used to quickly find small fitting leaks using a semiconductor sensor in the probe.
-Pressure: Allows the monitor to be used as a manometer to measure appliance, regulator and system pressure for leaks.
 Bump Test: Allows the user to set up and apply gases for Bump Testing and automatically log readings.
-By default, this mode is disabled.